MulMarker: a comprehensive framework for identifying multi-gene prognostic signatures: Abstract

 \section{Abstract}

 Prognostic signatures play an important role in clinical research, offering insights into the potential health outcomes of patients and guiding therapeutic decisions.
 Although single-gene prognostic biomarkers are valuable, multi-gene prognostic signatures offer deeper insights into disease progression.
-In this paper, we propose MulMarker, a framework that harnesses large language models (LLMs, such as GPT) to identify and evaluate multi-gene prognostic signatures across various diseases.
-MulMarker comprises three core modules: a GPT-driven chatbot for addressing user queries, a module for identifying multi-gene prognostic signatures, and a module for generating tailored reports.
-Using MulMarker, we identified a cell cycle-related prognostic signature that consists of \textit{CCNA1/2}, \textit{CCNB1/2/3}, \textit{CCNC}, \textit{CCND1/2/3}, \textit{CCNE1/2}, \textit{CCNF}, \textit{CCNG1/2}, and \textit{CCNH}.
-When stratifying patients based on the prognostic signature, we found that patients in the low-risk group have a higher survival rate than those in the high-risk group.
-Overall, MulMarker offers an approach to the identification and validation of potential multi-gene prognostic signatures.
-By employing GPT to address user queries and generate tailored reports, it underscores the potential of integrating cutting-edge Artificial Intelligence (AI) solutions into prognostic research.
+In this paper, we propose MulMarker, a comprehensive framework for identifying multi-gene prognostic signatures across various diseases.
+MulMarker comprises three core modules: a chatbot for addressing user queries, a module for identifying multi-gene prognostic signatures, and a module for generating tailored reports.
+Employing MulMarker, we identified a cell cycle-related prognostic signature that consists of \textit{CCNA1/2}, \textit{CCNB1/2/3}, \textit{CCNC}, \textit{CCND1/2/3}, \textit{CCNE1/2}, \textit{CCNF}, \textit{CCNG1/2}, and \textit{CCNH}.
+Based on the prognostic signature, we successfully stratified patients into high-risk and low-risk groups.
+Notably, our analysis revealed that patients in the low-risk group demonstrated a significantly higher survival rate compared to those in the high-risk group.
+Overall, MulMarker represents an efficient approach for the identification of multi-gene prognostic signatures.
 We release the code of MulMarker at https://github.com/Tina9/MulMarker.